Last published: June 14, 2023

 Tar and carbon monoxide (a toxic gas) are also released when tobacco is burned, such as when it’s smoked.1

 Products such as cigarettes, cigars, pipe tobacco, chewing tobacco, and wet and dry snuff and the dried leaves from the tobacco plant all contain nicotine.1

-Electronic cigarettes (also known as E cigarettes) don’t contain dried tobacco leaves, but they may still contain nicotine.
+Electronic cigarettes (also known as vapes) do not contain dried tobacco leaves, but they may still contain nicotine.

 There is no safe level of drug use.
 Use of any drug always carries some risk.
 It’s important to be careful when taking any type of drug.